 Other specific damages that you suffered can also be compensated, such as the expense of searching for a new job or medical care that you were unable to pay because you lost healthcare coverage and could not afford to continue your coverage through COBRA.

 These damages are determined by a jury based upon the evidence introduced at trial.
 Some aspects of compensation – such as back pay – are more easy to calculate that are other damages – such as fair compensation for humiliation and emotional distress.
 You may also be awarded compensation for attorney fees and other court costs.

 In egregious cases, punitive damages can also be sought against the company that discriminated against you.
 Punitive damages in racial compensation cases are not designed to compensate or “make a victim whole” for the damages suffered.
 Instead, punitive damages are designed solely to punish the employer, so that the employer, and other similar companies, will have a strong incentive not to engage in racial discrimination.

 Because of the punishment nature, punitive awards can be significant; often, many thousands of dollars.
+They are intended to be related to the size of the company, not the injury done to the worker.
 The employer can also be required by enforcement agencies to stop engaging in further acts of race discrimination and to make sure that discrimination no longer occurs in the workplace.

 How We Help Those Who Have Been the Victims of Workplace Racial Discrimination

-When you hire our firm, powerless ends.
+When you hire our firm, powerlessness ends.
 No longer will companies engaging in racial discrimination believe that they have the right to treat employees however they wish.